diyscif/diyscif/scif-thesis.md

 The IC Tech Spec‐for ICD/ICS 705 requires a maximum response time of 15 minutes [@ics-705-ts, p.
 14].
-Assuming that the door should resist entry for the entire alarm response time, i.e. an attacker should be captured before he breaches the door, this requirement roughly translates to DIN EN 1627 Resistance Class 5.
+Assuming that the door should resist entry for the entire alarm response time, i.e., an attacker should be captured before he breaches the door, this requirement roughly translates to DIN EN 1627 Resistance Class 5.
 RC 5 entails that an experienced attacker using hand tools, power tools, such as a drill, jigsaw or reciprocating saw and an angle grinder with a maximum disc